 Domestic letters ent by the High Commissioner for Indochina sent to a colonel that was located at the U.S. Embassy in Saigon.
 The letter was left open so it most likely contained an invitation for a function the colonel was invited to.
 Cancelled by the Saigon machine cancel from March of 1953.

 Domestic municipal letter (full contents preserved) sent by the Saigon authorities to a recipient in Saigon in November of 1956.
 The letter is marked “KHAN” which means “URGENT” and carries a boxed propaganda cachet on front.
 Red Viet Nam Cong Hua circular cachet on front.
-There is postal cancel or other postal markings o the letter may have been transported by a municipal courier due to it’s urgency.
+There is no postal cancel or other postal markings on the letter so it may have been transported by a municipal courier due to it’s urgency.

 Domestic letter sent through the military postal system (Note the mute “Quan Buu” military cancel) to a recipient in Cholon in October of 1956.
 “QUAN-VU” (= Military Service) hand stamp on front.
 Purple Government Seal “Viet-nam Cong-Hoa” on front.
 The purple color is simply a reaction to using blue and then red inking pads (or vice versa) for applying the seal.
 Propaganda cachet at top right.
 Cholon transit and Saigon machine arrival cancel on the reverse.